Not All Infinities Are Equal: The Cross-Entropy Asymmetry Behind Hallucination

 curves at S = 0.1, 0.5, 1.0 for reference

 A model that fails to assign mass to a coordinate ii where pi=0.01p_i = 0.01 is, in the limit, infinitely wrong.
-A model that fails on a coordinate where pi=0.9p_i = 0.9 is one hundred times more wrong, in the precise sense that its loss diverges a hundred times faster as you smooth toward zero.
-The textbook view collapses these together into “the loss is infinite.”
+A model that fails on a coordinate where pi=0.9p_i = 0.9 is ninety times more wrong, in the precise sense that its loss diverges ninety times faster as you smooth toward zero; a model that misses everything, S=1S = 1, diverges a clean hundred times faster than the 1% model, the panel’s headline case.
+The textbook view collapses all of these together into “the loss is infinite.”
 The view that lets you reason about which model is worse, and by how much, distinguishes them by S(p,q)S(p, q).

 Missing truth is infinite.
 Adding falsehood is free.